scalacenter/scala-3-migration-guide/docs/incompatibilities/table.md

 The implicit resolution rules have been cleaned up to make them more useful and less surprising.

-Since the rules are different, Scala 3.0 can fail at resolving some implicit parameters of existing Scala 2 code.
+Since the rules are different, Scala 3.0 can fail at resolving some implicit parameters of existing Scala 2.13 code.
-Even worse, it can resolve a different value than the one resolved by Scala 2.13, which would silently change the behavior of the program.
+Even worse, it can resolve a different value than the one resolved by the Scala 2.13 compiler, which would silently change the behavior of the program.
 However we believe these cases are rare or inexistent.

 ## Type Inference

-The Scala 3 compiler uses a new type inference algorithm that is better than the old one.
+The Scala 3.0 compiler uses a new type inference algorithm that is better than the old one.

 This fundamental change in Scala 3 leads to a few incompatibilities:
-- The Scala 3 compiler can infer a different type than the one inferred by the Scala 2 compiler
+- The Scala 3.0 compiler can infer a different type than the one inferred by the Scala 2.13 compiler
-- The Scala 3 compiler can diagnose a type-checking error where the Scala 2 compiler does not
+- The Scala 3.0 compiler can diagnose a type-checking error where the Scala 2.13 compiler does not

+> It is good practice to write the result types of all public values and methods explicitly.
+> It indeed prevents the API from changing, from a Scala version to another, because of a different inferred type.

-> #### From Scala 2 to Scala 3 Typer and Implicit resolver
+> #### From Scala 2.13 to Scala 3.0 Typer and Implicit Resolver
 >
 > Given the complexity of the type inference and implicit resolution algorithms it is hard to predict the incompatibilities.
 >